 The Child Witness Service team of qualified social workers, psychologists and practitioners can::

-- supporting them and their family throughout the criminal proceedings and court
+- support child witnesses and their families throughout the criminal proceedings

-- providing debriefing and referral to community agencies.
+- provide debriefing and make referrals to community agencies

 Online guide to being a witness

 “I am a witness” is an interactive guide to the child witness process.
 It has been developed to assist young witnesses who may not be able to have early face to face contact with a child witness officer.